timonweb/django-tailwind/docs/installation.md

    The `{% tailwind_css %}` tag loads appropriate stylesheets and, when you're in `DEBUG` mode, connects to the `browser-sync` service that enables hot reloading of assets and pages.

 10. Ok, now you should be able to use *Tailwind CSS* classes in HTML.
+Start the development server by running the following command in your terminal:

+      ```bash
+      python manage.py tailwind start
+      ```

+   Check out [Usage](./usage.md) section for information about the production mode.

-## PurgeCSS setup
+## Optional configurations

+### Purge rules configuration

-To avoid importing all Tailwind CSS classes (which will result in a massive CSS file size), configure the `purge` rules in `tailwind.config.js`.
+Depending on your project structure, you might need to configure the `purge` rules in `tailwind.config.js`.
 This file is in the `static_src` folder of the theme app created by `python manage.py tailwind init {APP_NAME}`.

 For example, your `theme/static_src/tailwind.config.js` file might look like this: